lukaszog/StaticS3Deploy/README.md

   `zip -r StaticS3SiteDeploy.zip index.js node_modules/`

-4. Upload the Lambda function zip archive to an S3 bucket in the 'us-east-1' region (CodeCommit is only available here at this stage).
+4. Upload the Lambda function zip archive to AWS Lambda Service using AWS Console.

-  `aws s3 cp StaticS3SiteDeploy.zip s3://<your-bucket> --region us-east-1`

-5. Deploy the CloudFormation stack in 'us-east-1', passing in the required parameters.

-The CloudFormation stack will create a pipeline (CodePipeline) and Lambda function as a custom action.
+5. In your CodePipeline, add a new action that invokes this Lambda function.
+You should specific the following as UserParameters:

+`{ "artifact":"MyApp", "s3StaticSiteBucket":"your-S3-destination-bucket-name", "s3StaticSiteBucketRegion":"Your S3 Region e.g. us-east-1", "sourceDirectory": "Directory in your artifacts that you want to publish to S3 e.g. public/assets"}`

 ## Caveats